mdker/zekai/README.md

 }
 ```

-* Commas and dots are not necessary, but can be used to improve readability
+* Commas and semi-colons are not necessary, but can be used to improve readability

 * **Let** expressions are a definition and an expression (`id = expr expr`).
 Example:
 ```javascript